Work About Sketchbook Contact

 Single-Screen Mental Model

-Accountants want to see both data sources simultaneously.
-Modal and tab-based approaches created too much context switching.
-The split-panel design matched how they already work.
+Accountants want both data sources visible simultaneously.
+Split-panel matched how they already work - modal and tab-based approaches created too much context switching.

 03